The underlying irony of modern communication technology is that it often fails when it’s needed most: during disasters.

 Cellular networks are incredibly useful and come in handy in many emergency situations.
 But the utility of two-way radio should not be undermined in what is rapidly becoming a cellular-first world.
 This is especially true in light of 5G’s development.
 While the eventual network promises lightning-fast download speeds, it does so at the cost of diminished range, and something as simple as a rainstorm can cause a signal to suffer.

-For now, and well into the foreseeable future, two way radio will remain the superior communication medium for emergency response and crisis management.
+For these reasons, two way radios will remain the superior communication medium for emergency response and crisis management.